+• At any visit where study product will be given, the site must ensure that the HIV rapid test from this visit, and all HIV results from prior study visits are negative or non-reactive.
 Appendix II: Schedule for Additional Procedures for Enrolled Participants who have a Reactive or Positive HIV Test Result (including HIV confirmatory visit)

 Note 1: The procedures listed for the HIV Confirmation Visit apply to participants who become infected at any time during the study.
 The procedures listed for Weeks 12, 24, 36, and 48 apply only to participants with confirmed HIV infection during Step 2 of the study.
-Participants with confirmed HIV infection in Step 3 of the study may undergo similar procedures as listed in Weeks 12, 24, 26, and 48, and will be determined by the CMC.
+Participants with confirmed HIV infection in Step 3 of the study may undergo similar procedures as listed in Weeks 12, 24, 26, and 48, and will be determined by the members of 083HIV@hptn.org.